-The University promotes activities that improve the physical, social and emotional health of students within a safe and respectful environment.
+Any sports team that is not yet registered on campus can be created by visiting the Dean of Students Office.
 All information specific to sports or recreation can be found in the Sports Manual in the Dean of Students Office.

-Dean of Students Office Main Building Room 102 (832)230-5555 ext.
+Dean of Students Office Student Activities Coordinator Main Building 102 (832) 230- 5555 ext.
 127